DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 You do not need to do anything to access this funding.
 You can [learn more about early years initial teacher training funding](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance).

 ### Postgraduate employment-based training
-This is a route for graduates working in an early years setting who want to achieve early years teacher status.
+This route is for graduates working in an early years setting who want to achieve early years teacher status.

 $EY-graduate-employment$

-Up to £14,000 of funding is available.
-This would cover course fees of up to £7,000, plus £7,000 for your employer, to help cover their extra costs while you train.
+Funding is available to cover course fees of up to £7,000.
 You do not need to do anything to access this funding.
 You can [learn more about early years inital teacher training funding](https://www.gov.uk/guidance/early-years-initial-teacher-training-2023-to-2024-funding-guidance).

 ### Undergraduate training
 This route is for people who want to study a full-time bachelor’s degree in an early-childhood related subject leading to EYTS.